nickmvincent/LinkCoordMin/README.md

 # Data visualization and analysis
 * See `WikipediaSERP.html` for a worked example
 See `results_notebook.py` for details.
 If you're not using an Anaconda environment, you may need to `pip install` dependencies like pandas, matplotlib, etc.

 `results_notebook.py` is formatted for use with VsCode's [interactive jupyter notebook features](https://code.visualstudio.com/docs/python/jupyter-support).
 You can alternatively use the `results_notebook.ipynb` version (updated semi-regularly) or just run `results_notebook.py` as a Python script.

 e.g. set SAVE_PLOTS to True, then run `results_notebook.py > my_results.txt`

 # Known Issues
 * Bing mobile pages only loads top results (appears to be 4-6 items).
 The bottom half of the page is left with placeholder images, e.g. it hasn't loaded the full page yet.
 When this issue first arose, the "scrollDown" function seemed to fix it (issues scroll action til the bottom is reached).
+* Reddit sometimes has issues loading
+* Duckduckgo has some hard-to-replicate bugs when location spoofing.